 Facts about Georgia:

-- Georgia is a safe and welcoming country for travellers, with friendly and hospitable people.
+- Georgia is a safe and welcoming country for travelers, with friendly and hospitable people.

 - The official language of Georgia is Georgian.
 So try to learn a few words of Georgian.
 While many people in Tbilisi speak English, it's always appreciated when tourists make an effort to learn a few words of the local language.